xthemadgenius/btcrec-cli/docs/Usage_Examples/UsageExamples.md

 [Grouping words together in tokenlist based seed recoveries](example_seed_tokenlist_tokenblocks.md) (Demonstrates descrambling a 24 word seed where there several groups of words known to follow one another, but the position of these groups within the seed is unknown)

+[Checking Swapped Words](example_checking_swapped_seed_words.md) (Demonstrates seed recovery where there have been two word swaps applied to words within the mnemonic)

 ## Password Recovery

 [Basic Password Recoveries](basic_password_recoveries.md) (Demonstrates the basic commands that you would use for a recovery with various types of wallets)